SAP/cloud-security-services-integration-library/samples/java-security-usage-ias/README.md

 # Description
 This sample is a Java back-end application running on the Cloud Foundry.
-On incoming requests it checks whether the user is authorized using the
+For all incoming requests it checks whether the user is authorized using the
-[`OAuth2SecurityFilter`](src/main/java/com/sap/cloud/security/servlet/OAuth2SecurityFilter.java) which is defined in the [Java Security](../../java-security/) library.
+[`IasTokenAuthenticator`](/java-security/src/main/java/com/sap/cloud/security/servlet) which is defined in the [Java Security](../../java-security/) library.

 # Deployment on Cloud Foundry
 To deploy the application, the following steps are required: